 Layering effects gives you the ability to create unlimited stunning effects that could not be created without layers.

 First, let's go over the limits.
 Each model may have a up to 200 layers of effects.
-Each layer can be mixed 12 different ways with the layer below it for a combination of thousands possibilities within a single timing cell.
+Each layer can be blended with the layer below it for a combination of thousands possibilities within a single timing cell.

 Layers on a model are like layers on a cake.
 Each layer adds a bit to the effect produced at the end.
 Much like layering your popcorn with butter or salt.
 It's easy to think of each layer of being additive like a food recipe, but you can also use layers to be subtractive as well using layer masks to reveal only a portion of a layer.
 See the table below for the different layer blending options.